'Full-scale assault' on democratic institutions of India: Rahul Gandhi | Politics

 On India hosting the G20 Summit, Gandhi said it was a “good thing” and pointed to the lack of an invitation for Congress President Mallikarjun Kharge to the event as reflective of a “type of thinking” from the government that “did not value the leader of 60 per cent of India’s population”.

-The BJP has previously dubbed Gandhi as the ''present-day Mir Jafar of Indian polity'' who went overseas seeking help from foreign forces to become a 'nawab' in India.
-The ruling party had also said that Gandhi has insulted and defamed India with his comments about India overseas, saying, ''People have not given this right to him.''
 Asked about the reaction of the European parliamentarians to some of these issues, he replied: “They were very concerned and they felt that there is an attempt to stifle the democratic structures of India, for sure.
 I mean, they were very, very clear with us.”
-Gandhi said he has had “fruitful” conversations with parliamentarians and members of the diaspora at the start of his European tour, which is part of a wider initiative to travel around the world with the Opposition’s vision.
+The BJP has previously dubbed Gandhi as the ''present-day Mir Jafar of Indian polity'' who went overseas seeking help from foreign forces to become a 'nawab' in India.
+The ruling party had also said that Gandhi had insulted and defamed India with his comments about India overseas, saying, ''People have not given this right to him.''
+Gandhi said he had “fruitful” conversations with parliamentarians and members of the diaspora at the start of his European tour, which is part of a wider initiative to travel around the world with the Opposition’s vision and have an open exchange of ideas.

 “We discussed with the parliamentarians across the board the relationship between India and Europe, the changing globe, transition into a new sort of energy paradigm, into a new mobility paradigm… we were giving them a sense of the type of challenges India's facing – economic challenges, other challenges.
 The general sort of attack on the democratic institutions,” he said.